WSU-CptS-322-Fall-2023/termproject-cougcoders/documents/DesignDocument.md

     - `id` - The sequential, auto-incrementing primary key for the progamming language
     - `name` - The programming language's name

-  * Field - The Field relationship represents a research fields that a resaerch position would fit
+  * Field - The Field relationship represents a research fields that a research position would fit
     - `id` - The sequential, auto-incrementing primary key for the field
     - `name` - The short name of the research field